corcorana/restingIAF/iaf_manu.md

 ### Parameters for estimating PAF and CoG
 A number of parameters must be specified in order to execute the IAF estimation programme.
-In relation to the SGF, both polynomial degree $k$ and a filter window frame width $F_w$ are required to define the least-squares minimisation operation.
+In relation to the SGF, both polynomial degree $k$ and filter window frame width $F_w$ are required to define the least-squares minimisation operation.
 $k$ must be $< F_w$, and $F_w$ must be odd to ensure an equal number of sample points either side of the centre coefficient.
 Also note that no smoothing will occur if $k = F_w - 1$.
 Although some degree of exploratory analysis may be desirable to find the optimal combination of $k$ and $F_w$ parameters for the dataset under analysis, a convenient heuristic is to set the length of $F_w$ approximately 1 to 2 times the anticipated full width at half maximum (FWHM) of the PAF component [@enke1976; @press1992].
 Relatively higher $F_w$ lengths are expected to result in more aggressive smoothing of the input function [@bromba1981], and hence may be desirable in cases of noisy spectral densities.
-We note however that excessively flat peaks following application of the smoothing procedure are indicative of a suboptimally large $F_w$.
+Note however that excessively flat peaks following application of the smoothing procedure are indicative of a suboptimally large $F_w$.
 We favour higher-order polynomials (e.g., $k = 5$) due to their peak-height preserving properties, but acknowledge that they might render suboptimal fits (and less smoothing) in the context of relatively broad component structures [@press1992].
-This may be of particular concern for instance when dealing with elderly populations, given that spectral power (and relative peak dominance) is typically diminished in older adults [e.g., @chiang2011; @dustman1999].
+This may be of particular concern when dealing (for instance) with elderly populations, given that spectral power (and relative peak dominance) is typically diminished in older adults [e.g., @chiang2011; @dustman1999].

 Additional parameters include:

 - $W_\alpha$, the domain of the PSD searched for evidence of peak activity (corresponds to the putative alpha bandwidth);
-- $minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (determined in relation to the statistical properties of the individual spectrum);
+- $minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (determined in relation to the statistical properties of the PSD);
-- $pDiff$, the minimum proportion of peak height by which the highest peak component must exceed all other competitors in order to qualify as the PAF;
+- $pDiff$, the minimum proportion of peak height by which the highest peak within the PSD must exceed all other competitors in order to qualify as the PAF;
 - $cMin$, the minimum number of channel estimates necessary for computing cross-channel averages.

 Examples of what we consider to be reasonable parameter values are outlined in Section 2.3.4.